richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->
 <!-- ------------------------- ------------------------- -->

+### Basics

-### "Execution Plan"
+#### "Execution Plan"
 ...reveals how the SQL engine interprets and executes a query, enabling developers and database professionals to identify bottlenecks and improve performance

-- **Estimated Execution Plan**: displays how SQL Server plans to run a query before it is executed; helps spot inefficient join orders, missing indexes, or inaccurate estimates without actually modifying data
+- **Estimated Execution Plan**: displays **how SQL Server plans to run a query** before it is executed; helps spot inefficient join orders, missing indexes, or inaccurate estimates without actually modifying data
-- **Actual Execution Plan**: includes details collected during query execution, such as actual row counts and time spent on each operation; essential for finding real-world performance problems and mismatches between estimated and actual costs
+- **Actual Execution Plan**: includes details **collected during query execution**, such as actual row counts and time spent on each operation; essential for finding real-world performance problems and mismatches between estimated and actual costs
-- **Live Query Statistics**: offers a visual, real-time look at how a query is progressing as it runs; useful for troubleshooting slow or blocked queries
-- **Execution Plan Operators**: provides insight into the individual steps of a query, such as Nested Loops, Hash Match, and Sort; recognizing these can help you understand why a query might be slow
 - **Plan Comparison**: allows you to compare execution plans **before and after changes** and helps confirm that: 1) a performance issue is fixed or 2) spot regressions after a change

 **Use this when...** you need to pinpoint inefficient operators, missing indexes, or estimate inaccuracies **before and after changes**